Mining Intelligence and News

 The pellets then move to the sieving section which enables those of the right size to be selected.
 Pellets that are too large or small are redirected to the disks, while the ones of the right size are sent to the last stage, hardening.
 To do this, the brittle pellets (also called “green” pellets) are baked in one of the two large furnaces at a temperature of 1300 degrees Celsius.

-AMMC continues to study and trial low-emissions iron ore pellet production.
-In 2021, it announced a CAD$205 million investment with support from the Quebec government, enabling AMMC to convert its entire 10 million tonnes per year pellet production to DRI pellets by the end of 2025.
-It will become one of the world’s largest producers of DRI pellets, the raw material feedstock for iron-making in a DRI furnace.
-The project includes the implementation of a flotation system that will enable a significant reduction of silica in the iron ore pellets, facilitating the production of a very high-quality pellet.
-It will also deliver a direct annual carbon emissions reduction of approximately 200,000 tonnes at AMMC’s Port-Cartier pellet plant, equivalent to over 20% of the pellet plant’s total annual carbon emissions.
-This reduction in carbon emissions will be achieved through a reduction in the energy required during the pelletizing process.
+In 2021, the Company announced that a CAD$205 million investment, supported by the Quebec government, would enable AMMC to convert its entire 10 million tonnes per year pellet production to DRI pellets.
+The project is in the construction phase and is expected to be completed by the second quarter of 2026.
+It is expected to become one of the world’s largest producers of DRI pellets, the raw material feedstock for iron-making in a DRI furnace.
+The project includes the implementation of a flotation system that is expected to enable a significant reduction of silica in the iron ore pellets, facilitating the production of very high-quality pellets.

 Production